-In the five years through 2012-13, the Oil and Mineral Exploration Drilling industry has followed a volatile growth path.
-The industry provides services for mining companies engaged in greenfield oil and mineral exploration.
-This is the riskiest area of the Mining division, where companies are engaged in looking for new and economically viable deposits of resources.
-Expenditure on greenfield exploration fluctuates significantly year on year in line with small miners' ability to access capital.
-When commodity prices fall, or sentiment around the Mining division declines, demand for greenfield exploration services can dry up suddenly.
-In 2008-09 and 2012-13, drops in demand have resulted in contractions in industry revenue... purchase to read more
+Over the past five years, the performance of the Oil and Mineral Exploration Drilling industry has been volatile.
+Industry players provide services to mining companies that are engaged in greenfield oil and mineral exploration.
+This is the riskiest area of the Mining division as companies look for new economically viable resource deposits.
+Expenditure on greenfield exploration fluctuates significantly year on year, in line with small miners' ability to access capital.
+When commodity prices fall or sentiment in the Mining division declines, demand for greenfield exploration services (such as specialist drilling activities) tends to decline.

 Industry Report - Industry SWOT Analysis Chapter

 The Oil and Mineral Exploration Drilling industry is in the declining stage of its economic life cycle.
 The industry has struggled following the peak of the mining investment boom in 2012-13.
 Since then, most mining companies have transitioned away from exploring for new resources and investing in greenfield mining sites, and have instead focused on increasing production at existing brownfield sites.
 This trend, coupled with falling commodity prices, has caused demand for the industry's exploratory drilling services to decline.